openownership/bods-dev-handbook/translations.md

 ## BODS on Transifex

-BODS translations currently live under the Open Data Services Transifex account.
-The BODS docs and schema live in [BODS-main](https://www.transifex.com/OpenDataServices/bods-main) (for the latest in-development version), or versioned projects (for versioned releases of the standard), ie. v0.1 'project' is [bods-v01](https://www.transifex.com/OpenDataServices/bods-v01/dashboard/).
+BODS translations currently live under the [Open Data Services Transifex account](https://www.transifex.com/OpenDataServices/).
+The BODS docs and schema live in [BODS-main](https://www.transifex.com/OpenDataServices/bods-main) (for the latest in-development version), or versioned projects (for versioned releases of the standard), e.g. v0.1 'project' is [bods-v01](https://www.transifex.com/OpenDataServices/bods-v01/dashboard/).
 The project contains 'resources', each of which correspond to a page of documentation (an individual RST file) plus one each for the schema, codelists and .svg files.
 These may also be referred to as 'source files'.

 The documentation sphinx theme translations live under [bods-theme](https://www.transifex.com/OpenDataServices/bods-theme/dashboard/), which contains only one resource for all the strings in the theme templates.